Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wySR9ID62zU.md

 ### Transcript

-> yeah what's the storyline of satisfactory is this after deep rock galactic it's not in the same universe as deep rock, but i can't say anything about the storyline
+> yeah what's the storyline of satisfactory is this after deep rock galactic it's not in the same universe as deep rock, but I can't say anything about the storyline